Fios-Quest/advanced-rust-in-easy-steps/src/patterns/newtype.md

 # }
 ```

-It's worth point out that, in memory, these types are all exactly the same:
+It's worth point out that, these types only exist at compile time.
+In memory, in our running program, these types are
+all exactly the same:

 ```rust
 #[repr(u64)]